MikhailStepanov/ML-Final-Project-Part-1/README.md

-This is a final project for the machine course (Intelligent Datenanalysis & Machine Learning I) at the university of Potsdam (Master of Science).
+This is a final project for the machine learning course (Intelligent Datenanalysis & Machine Learning I) at the university of Potsdam (Master of Science).
 It is a binary classification task for prediction of a Creditworthiness of bank clients.
 The problem setting looked as follows: